andrlange/mds-test/README.md

 ## using PostgreSQL 17 and PG Admin 4 (Docker-Compose)

+All relevant data and configs from PostgreSQL and PGAdmin are exposed to the local File System ```/vols```

 ### Based on Spring Boot 3.3.5

 - Spring Boot Starter JDBC